jentery/routledgeCompanionMSDH/acronyms.md

-## A Glossary of Acronyms Appearing in the Routledge Companion to Media Studies and Digital Humanities (DRAFT)
+## A Glossary of Acronyms and Initialisms Appearing in the Routledge Companion to Media Studies and Digital Humanities (DRAFT)

 2-D: two-dimensional